MrAsian/Ubuntu-Hardening-2/README.md

   - Installs and enables the firewall with default settings.

 - help
-  - Opens the Guide, which is basically this readme.
+  - Opens the portion of the readme that explain what each command does.

 - misc
   - Sets the permission in some files and opens some files that should be looked at during the CyberPatriot competitions.
+  - The permissions will allow only the owner of the file to read, write, and execute it.

 - pass-policy
   - Sets the password policy.